 Person-Cntrd Svcs & Trmt Planning

-In all treatment, it is important that the treatment plan truly becomes the written expression of the therapeutic alliance with the client.
-The treatment plan and ensuing progress notes should reflect an agreement on goals and strategies and methods with the client.
+To empower people in a self-change process, the recovery and treatment plan truly becomes the written expression of the therapeutic alliance with the patient.
+The treatment plan and ensuing progress notes should reflect an agreement on goals and strategies and methods with the participant.

-Clinicians struggle with how to focus and target treatment; how to change old ways of documentation to reflect individualized treatment, and how to effectively engage the client into a cooperative and accountable treatment plan.
+Clinicians struggle with how to focus and target treatment; how to change old ways of documentation to reflect individualized treatment, and how to effectively engage the patient into a cooperative and accountable recovery plan.

-- Review principles of individualized treatment planning and how to engage clients in a treatment contract.
+- Review principles of individualized treatment planning and collaborative services.

-- Apply ways to individualize problems, goals, strategies and progress notes that have client “buy-in” and collaboration.
+- Apply ways to individualize problems, goals, strategies and progress notes that have patient “buy-in” and commitment.

-9:00 AM A. Principles of Focused, Targeted Treatment Planning
+10:45 AM C. Principles of Focused, Targeted Treatment Planning

 - Why treatment plans and why use them?